Proposed Fees 2024-2025

 General Proposed Changes

-Share on Facebook Share on Twitter Share on Linkedin Email this linkTwo-year fee schedule.
+Share General Proposed Changes on Facebook Share General Proposed Changes on Twitter Share General Proposed Changes on Linkedin Email General Proposed Changes linkTwo-year fee schedule.
 Instead of a three-year fee schedule, we propose issuing a two-year fee schedule for 2024-2025.
 We have heard that some of you prefer knowing what the fees will be up to three years in advance.
 However, given the uncertainty of the economy, we opted for a two-year cycle, which will provide the flexibility to:

 - Respond to the changing economic conditions.
 If the economy improves or worsens, we don’t want to be fixed for three years with a fee schedule that only serves today’s economic conditions.